blakete/Resonant-Principles/README.md

 Most of the principles here are NOT original.

 > "I believe in the discipline of mastering the best of what other
-> people have figured out." --> Charlie Munger
+> people have figured out." - Charlie Munger

+> "if I have seen further [than others], it is by standing on the
+> shoulders of giants." - Isaac Newton

 ## Goal